-What is DOT (Department of Transportation) Physical evaluation?
+What is a DOT Physical Exam?

 - The drivers should be able to hear a forced whisper within the perimeter of 5 feet, but without using any corrective hearing aid.